hyosung11/OSSD/forge-your-future-notes.md

 ```

 - branches allow for a rigid separation of concerns that prevents committing unneeded or prototype work
-- verify the process against the projetc's `CONTRIBUTING` file
+- verify the process against the project's `CONTRIBUTING` file

 ### Atomic Commits